5 Features that Will Sell Your Home Faster

-Places to add insulation include the attic, underside of the roof deck, in the walls, and beneath new siding.
-Any additional insulation can help keep energy bills down, while making the home more comfortable for those indoors, which is why this is one improvement that anyone can get behind.
+Places to add insulation include the attic, underside of the roof deck, in the walls, and beneath the new siding.
+Any additional insulation can help keep energy bills down while making the home more comfortable for those indoors, which is why this is one improvement that anyone can get behind.

 Updated Curb Appeal

-Landscaping in particular can add up to 20% to your home’s price, while most surveyed home buyers say that a well-lit exterior is on the top of their lists.
+Landscaping in particular can add up to 20% to your home’s price, while most surveyed homebuyers say that a well-lit exterior is on the top of their lists.
 Make sure that you pay attention to your home’s exterior design, and find features that complement its architectural style.
-In addition, Mid Century Modern exteriors are rapidly gaining in popularity right now, with homes featuring things like window casings and trim from that era moving much more quickly.
+Also, Mid Century Modern exteriors are rapidly gaining in popularity right now, with homes featuring things like window casings and trim from that era moving much more quickly.

 Separate Laundry Room